jasper-zanjani/linux/includes/cmd/groff/callout.md

         Clark is recognized as a key contributor to SGML which developed in parallel with HTML.
         He is especially recognized for his contributions to the XML standard, also an extension of SGML.

+    -   Peter Schaffter began developing the mom macro package in 2002.

     -   groff was used with the ms macro package to [typeset](https://rkrishnan.org/posts/2016-03-07-how-is-gopl-typeset.html) _The Go Programming Language_ by Alan Donovan and Brian Kernighan in 2016.